rvLMdE7/advent-of-code-2020/README.md

 - IDE support works well, as all the code is considered "library" code, and it's all under one cabal package.
 - Nonetheless (using a little bit of backpack trickery), we provide an executable for each day with minimal effort.
-So you can do `cabal run dayXX` (or `stack run dayXX`) to run the compiled executable for each day.
+So you can do `cabal run day-XX` (or `stack run day-XX`) to run the compiled executable for each day.

 (Note: we have the stack resolver set as a nightly snapshot, rather than a LTS snapshot, because at time of writing there wasn't yet an LTS release supporting